 While the Daytona has seen many upgrades in the 60+ years since its release, the ref.
 116500 is the newest and one of the most highly regarded among Rolex aficionados, thanks to its classic style and impressive list of modern luxuries.
-As a newer 6-digit reference, the Ceramic Daytona ref.
+The Rolex 116500 is no exception to the brand’s tradition of top craftsmanship and meticulous quality in every detail.
+As a newer 6-digit reference, the Ceramic Rolex Daytona ref.
 116500 boasts a finish crafted from 904L stainless steel, an incredibly resilient and easy-to-polish metal.
 Sapphire crystal is just as durable and boasts scratch-resistant properties.
 While the steel finish and crystal protect the case from everyday wear, a Triplock screw-down crown with three sealed zones ensures that the sophisticated technology inside is protected from water damage and temperature variations.

 The Rolex Daytona ref.
 116500 is a stunning watch and is making noise all over the world.

 Speaking of technology, the Rolex Daytona 116500 utilizes a calibre 4130 perpetual movement; the first Daytona movement made entirely by Rolex.
 No review would be complete without mentioning the movement.
 As a professional driver’s watch, it’s imperative that the movement within each Cosmograph Daytona works properly through every bump, vibration, and swerve on the racetrack.
 That’s why Rolex equips the calibre 4130 with a Paramagnetic blue Parachrom hairspring, creating an accuracy of -2/+2 seconds per day.
 What’s more, is the calibre 4130 is also developed to accommodate a Cerachrom Tachymeter bezel and chronograph functions.